Year 5 - St. Teresa of Calcutta

 RE - Our topic is

-In maths we will be looking at fractions and decimals.
+In maths we will be looking at numbers and place value

 As well as using mathletics http://www.mathletics.co.uk/ remember you have have access to Timestable rockstars https://ttrockstars.com/ All children have their own passwords and homework will be set weekly.